nicolasochem/tzip/proposals/tzip-16/tzip-16.md

 - A basic structure to find _some_ metadata in a contract's storage.
 - An URI scheme to find data: on-chain (contract storage) or off-chain (web-services or IPFS).
-- An extensible JSON format (JSON-LD or JSON-Schema) to describe the metadata, it contains among other things:
+- An extensible JSON format (JSON-Schema) to describe the metadata, it contains among other things:
-    - provenance information,
+    - provenance and authorship information,
     - references to other standards implemented,
     - off-chain “views” (Michelson functions to query the contract), and
     - custom extensions.
-- an optional entry-point to validate metadata information.
+- An optional entry-point to validate metadata information.

 The standard is meant to be extended/specialized by other TZIPs, for instance by adding fields to the JSON format of the metadata or imposing certain off-chain